 Email marketing remains one of the most effective tools in your digital marketing toolbox.
-One of the reasons is because of the constant usage of smartphones and Wi-Fi.
-As a matter of fact according to DMA, 73% of people prefer emails as their way of communicating with brands.
-In this research, email beats other channels such as social media, SMS, messenger apps, phone, web banners and face to face.
+One of the reasons is the constant usage of smartphones and Wi-Fi.
+As a matter of fact, according to DMA, 73% of people prefer emails as their way of communicating with brands.
+In this research, email beats other channels such as social media, SMS, messenger apps, phone, web banners, and face to face.
 This is a great chance for marketers to take advantage of all the benefits email marketing has to offer.
 And in the age of personalization, it should come as no surprise that consumers prefer a personalized email.
 In fact, according to Aberdeen, email personalization increases click-through rates by an average of 14% and improves conversions by 10%.

-Yet, many marketers are still not personalizing their email communications.
+Yet, many marketers are still not personalizing their email communication.
 In fact, a survey by Certona reports that only 39% of online retailers send personalized product recommendations.
 So why aren’t marketers using personalization when they know that it works?

 The short answer is that it can be difficult.
 A report by Adobe shows that 60% of marketers admit that they struggle with personalizing their marketing content.
 Fortunately, this is a hurdle that you can overcome by educating yourself about how to make your email marketing more personalized.

 Email personalization is far too important to forget about.
 That’s why we’ve put together a quick and easy guide to help you understand all that goes into creating a personalized email campaign.
 Below, we’ll talk about what steps you need to take before you hit send.
 And we’ll also provide some tips for sending more inviting emails (without seeming creepy).

 Email Personalization: How to Get Started

 Though you may want to just jump into email personalization, it’s better to plan ahead.
 You’ll want to make sure that you have everything you need before you start developing campaigns.
 Follow the steps below to get started: